BA ENGLISH

 Module 1.Listening to small meaningful chunks of day to day communication and responding to them naturally–Greetings, formulaic expressions etc. Identifying and listing natural ways of functioning in contexts, based on short extracts taken from plays, or dialogues from fiction Module 2.Functions in clusters:

-3. Apologizing, explaining reason, promising not to repeat the mistake, reassuring, taking leave.
+Cluster 1.
+Inviting, responding with thanks, accepting invitation/declining invitation with a valid reason, promising to meet on a later occasion, taking leave & bidding farewell. - Apologizing, explaining reason, promising not to repeat the mistake, reassuring, taking leave.
 3. Correcting someone, defending the right point or stance, convincing the other etc. 4.
 Greeting, Appreciating something good, illustrating the point further, Complimenting

 5.Complaining, defending logically, demanding things to be set right, producing proof or evidence.